How do I connect Oracle to DB2?

 On HP-UX you need to replace LD_LIBRARY_PATH with SHLIB_PATH.

 Some versions of DG4ODBC need to locate additional Oracle libraries when run.
-If this is the case, you will need to include the $ORACLE_HOME/lib folder in the ENVS parameter value.
+If this is the case, you need to include the $ORACLE_HOME/lib folder in the ENVS parameter value.

 Save the file when you have entered this information.